Svehla/reflect-metadata-SCKS/readme.md

+Modern Typescript oriented libraries start to use classes and decorators in their APIs.
+Everything is awesome until libraries start to use reflect-metadata API which enforce you to define business logic in the static types which are magically reflected into your runtime code.

 ## TLDR:

 Don't vendor lock yourself with unsupported experimental syntax and don't use `reflect-metadata` which forces you to pre-process your runtime code.